0xPolygonMiden/miden-client/tests/README.md

 ### Test Run

-The integration test is run with the `integration-test` command from the Makefile, although it's actually a proxy for the `run_integration_test.sh` script.
-What that script takes care of is:

-- Compiling the integration test code.
-- Waiting for the node to be up (this allows us to run both the `start-node` and `integration-test` commands without worrying about synchronization issues).
-- Run the integration test binary.
-- Kill the node process.
+To run the integration test you just need to run `make integration-test`.
+It'll run the rust binary for the integration test and report whether there was an error or not and the exit code if so.
+Lastly it kills the node's process.

 ### The test itself

 The current integration test at `./integration/main.rs` goes through the following steps:

+0. Wait for the node to be reachable (this is mainly so you can run `make start-node` and `make integration-test` in parallel without major issues).
+   This is done with a sync request, although in the future we might use a health check endpoint or similar.
 1. Load accounts (1 regular *A*, 1 faucet *C*) created with the `make-genesis` command of the node
 2. Create an extra regular account *C*
 3. Sync up the client
 4. Mint an asset (this creates a note for the regular account *A*) and sync again
 5. Consume the note and sync again.
 (After this point the account *A* should have an asset from faucet *C*)
 6. Run a P2ID transaction to transfer some of the minted asset from account *A* to *B*.
 Sync again
 7. Consume the P2ID note for account *B*.
 Now both accounts should have some of asset from faucet *C*

 In short, we're testing: